lifeguard Report lifeguard Report

 A:Each first aid course is unique in what it offers.
 Please refer to the course descriptions on the Lifesaving Society website and select the course that best suits you.
 If you have any questions, feel free to contact the office at 604.299.5450.

-A:As of July 1, 2019, Lifesaving Society Emergency First Aid, Emergency First Aid Child & Residential Care, Standard First Aid and Standard First Aid Recertification are all WorkSafeBC OFA Level 1 equivalent courses.
+A: As of July 1, 2019 Lifesaving Society Emergency First Aid, Emergency First Aid Child & Community Care, are both WorkSafeBC OFA Basic equivalent courses and as of November 1, 2024 Standard First Aid is WorkSafeBC OFA Intermediate equivalent courses.

 A:Yes, if your first aid certification is a CPR A, CPR C, BLS Responder or Airway Management & Oxygen Administration.